ImagicTheCat/vRP-TCG/README.md

 vRP-TCG is an extension to add a trading card system to vRP.

-See and download the "official" repositories here: http://93.115.96.185/fivem/tcg/
+You can see and download the "official" repositories here: http://93.115.96.185/fivem/tcg/

+## Installation

+Just add the resource to your server and load it after vrp.
+You can use "@Give item" with "tcgbooster|0|5" to give yourself a Common booster of 5 cards to check that everything is working.

 ## Items